meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 GLuint loadBMP_custom(const char * imagepath);
 ```

-so it's used like this :
+and its intended use looks like this :

 ``` cpp
 GLuint image = loadBMP_custom("./my_texture.bmp");
 ```

 Let's see how to read a BMP file, then.

-First, we'll need some data.
-These variable will be set when reading the file.
+First, we'll need some variables to store information on the image size, and of course a place to store pixel data.
+These variables will be set when reading the file.

 ``` cpp
 // Data read from the header of the BMP file